 Are you marketing yourself outside of Canada?
 We’re starting to.
 The plan is to find the right partners in every single territory that we want to enter.
 Find the right label and booker in the States and then repeat that process for some parts of Europe…and then Australia.
 So the plan is to export and to travel.
 Now you still have to take your time and do it right instead of doing it rushed.
 But definitely is the goal for me.

 Your business background must be helpful.
 Some people just hop in a van and go on an insane road tour.
 And then they rely on other people, but it’s your business in the end.
 You’re running your startup.

 But you’ve got the backup of a label, so that must help.
-We got TK in Canada, so it’s good for here, but I’m not with Universal, I’m not with a major and I didn’t want, necessarily, to go with a major…Majors can be scary.
+I’m not with a major [label] and I didn’t want, necessarily, to go with a major…Majors can be scary.
 And can either blow you up or destroy your career.

 Like, well, everybody, yeah?
 Yeah, and then I dropped them, like everybody, with my parents telling me, “You’ll regret this later.”
 I’m like, “I’m never gonna play piano.
 I want drums.”
 And then we couldn’t have drums because it was too loud, so I got an electric guitar.
 And then I covered every single Blink-182 song that ever existed for years.
 And then got a drum kit and then played drums.
 I dabbled in everything.

 And then at some point, I let go of Blink and started listening to [other] music…But when you’re young, you’re obsessed with one thing and then you’re just stuck on that.
 Then I kind of discovered different genres and areas of music [like] the production side of things.